eraldoribeiro/UsingCSE4001_OS161/buildOS161-short.md

 bmake install
 ```

 In this case, the source directory is named `src` and the kernel configuration file is `DUMBVM`.
 However, these two names may change depending on the assignment.
-Each assignment will have a different source code directory and a different configuration file.
-For example, an assignment might have the kernel source files in a directory named `add_system_calls` innstead of `src`, and a configuration file named `ASSIGNMT01` instead of `DUMBVM`, which means that the building instructions need to be changed accordingly.
+Each assignment will have a different source-code directory and a different configuration file.
+For example, an assignment might have the kernel source files in a directory named `add_system_calls` instead of `src`, and a configuration file named `ASST01` instead of `DUMBVM`, which means that you need to modify the building instructions accordingly.

 ## Building the user-level programs (i.e., `userland`):